 The BFEC hosts school field trips for nearly 1,000 children every year.
 Since its inception in 1996, more than 14,000 elementary school children from throughout Knox County have visited.
 Programs offer hands-on, outdoor explorations to inspire curiosity and wonder about nature while addressing Ohio academic science standards.

 The BFEC offers programs every month on topics such as star gazing, winter trees, wild edible plants or hunting for salamanders.
-Check the calendar below often, or contact us to join our mail / email list and receive regular notices.
+Check our calendar often, or contact us to join our mail / email list and receive regular notices.